Skip to content

 Can I see a doctor at other times for free?

-Yes, but the free services are limited.
+Yes, but Medicare limits the amount of free services.
 You won’t have to pay for annual preventive and wellness visits.

 What preventive services aren’t free?

-If your doctor finds something during a screening that requires additional treatment, you may have to pay extra, for example, if your doctor finds and removes a polyp during a colonoscopy.
+If your doctor finds something during a screening that requires additional treatment, such as discovering and removing a polyp during a colonoscopy, you may have to pay extra.
 You also will pay extra if you schedule a separate doctor visit before or after receiving your screening.

-Also in 2022, Medicare covers the following preventive services, but you must pay the 20 percent Part B coinsurance:
+Medicare also covers the following preventive services, but you must pay the 20 percent Part B coinsurance and you may need to meet the Part B deductible.

 • Diabetes self-management training.
 Up to 10 hours of education to help people diagnosed with diabetes lower their blood sugar, prevent complications and improve their quality of life.

 • Screening barium enemas.
-This colorectal cancer test is covered every 48 months if you’re 50 or older instead of a flexible sigmoidoscopy or colonoscopy.
-If you’re at high risk for colorectal cancer and 50 or older, Medicare covers the test every 24 months.
+This colorectal cancer test is covered every 48 months if you’re 45 or older instead of a flexible sigmoidoscopy or colonoscopy.
+If you’re at high risk for colorectal cancer and 45 or older, Medicare covers the test every 24 months.
+The Part B deductible does not apply to this test.

 Keep in mind